whiIe-true/Processing-2D-Game/README.md

 # Processing 2D Game
-This is a private projekt to test some things using the processing libery
+This is a private projekt to test some things using the processing librarier

 ## Require
 * Processing(https://processing.org/download/)